isomerpages/pa-cdcvouchers/_residents/Residents' FAQ.md

     <label for="accordion27"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#000080">         Previously the CDCs provided an option for residents to donate their CDC Vouchers 2023.
 Similarly, can I donate my 2024 vouchers for a good cause?</span></label>
     <div>
 			<p>
-				From 1 December 2024 to 31 January 2025, residents will be able to donate their unused CDC Vouchers 2024 (January) and CDC Vouchers 2024 (June) to participating charities.
+				From 1 December 2024 to 31 January 2025, residents will be able to donate their unused CDC Vouchers 2024 (January) and CDC Vouchers 2024 (June) to participating charities <a href="https://vouchers.cdc.gov.sg/donate-closed/"><strong>here. </strong></a>

 The CDC Vouchers 2024 will expire on 31 December 2024 and all Singaporean households are encouraged to utilise their vouchers within the validity period.
 </p>